 There are 5 ways that you can slow down this Christmas and still get things done.

-Are you spinning out-of-control and with little time for anything extra?
+Are you spinning out of control and with little time for anything extra?

-My life couldn’t be fuller right now and I have hardly any time to write (except that a bit of inspiration hit) and I thought I’d share how overwhelming Christmas can become.
+My life couldn’t be fuller right now and I have hardly any time to write (except that a bit of inspiration hit) I thought I’d share how overwhelming Christmas can become.